Cremation Funerals Brisbane

 The crematorium chapel funeral in Brisbane is now the most popular type of funeral service.
 Each crematorium has a chapel that can be used for the funeral service if you wish, and the cost of the chapel hire and cremation averages around the $1,000.00 mark.

 Crematoriums usually hold funerals on the hour and a half time slots (e.g. 10:00am, 11:30am, 1.00pm and so on) and funeral directors work on the principal of 9:30am, 11:00am, 12.30pm and so on, so bookings can be tight with large amount of content and many speakers.
-Over the years, the facilities at these venues have improved, and now feature Photo presentations, Live Streaming and music for the family and friends who attend the funeral.
+Over the years, the facilities at these venues have improved, and now feature the capability to play Photo presentations, have Live Streaming and music for the family and friends who attend the funeral.

 The preferred total time for the funeral service is 45 minutes, as there are usually other funeral services taking place.
 The funeral director needs time before and after the funeral to put into place the wishes of the family, check music or photo presentations , and collect coffin flowers , floral tributes, and other items after the funeral so it’s clear for the next family.
 If you think you need more time, you can book two chapel times at a small cost.